Lab delays are causing a 3-5 day delay in getting your full results. Please contact our help centre if you require assistance

 1. Not cleaning your finger properly

-Unclean hands can affect the accuracy of your finger-prick blood test results.
+Unclean hands may affect the accuracy of your finger-prick blood test results.¹

 Before your test, wash your hands with warm water and soap, making sure your hands are completely dry.